FurryGamesIndex/games/doc/faq.en.md

 Even so, we've still added some straight games.
 If you'd like to see your favorite straight games appear on this list, don't hesitate to contribute now.

+For those who want to filter out some of the sexual orientation, we offer two tags, `type:bara` for games with gay contents and `type:yuri` for games with lesbian contents.
+This can be used in conjunction with the "How can I make full use of the search function of this site" below.

 ### Do you accept "Kemonomimi" games?

 Never.
 Also, if a game contains both Kemonomimi and acceptable furries, Kemonomimi will be identified as "[humankind](https://furrygamesindex.github.io/en/search.html?tagx?male:humankind%20or%20female:humankind)".